Zookeeper (film): Development

-On April 22, 2008, it was announced that Metro-Goldwyn-Mayer (MGM) had purchased the script of the film, for $2 million, against DreamWorks Pictures and Walt Disney Pictures, and with Walt Becker attached to direct and produce.
+On April 22, 2008, it was announced that Metro-Goldwyn-Mayer (MGM) had purchased the script of the film, for $2 million, beating DreamWorks Pictures and Walt Disney Pictures, and with Walt Becker attached to direct and produce.

 Filming and giraffe's death

 Filming began in Boston on August 17, 2009, aiming for a release on October 8, 2010, which was then delayed to July 8, 2011.
 Filming ended on October 30, 2009.

 Tweet, the giraffe who rose to fame as a star in the classic Toys "R" Us commercials (by being cast as Geoffrey, the company's official mascot) and who appeared alongside Jim Carrey in the film Ace Ventura: Pet Detective, died after filming Zookeeper at the Franklin Park Zoo.
 18-year-old giraffe Tweet died after eating pieces of blue tarp that covered his cage.
 He was being held in a 20-by-20 foot stall and collapsed in his pen, causing PETA to come down hard on the filmmakers and stage protests at the film's premiere.

 The two bears in this live action film were performed by Heber City, Utah's Wasatch Rocky Mountain Wildlife veteran Grizzly actors Bart the Bear 2 and Honey Bump.

 Tai the elephant was featured in a video, reportedly filmed in 2005 and released in 2011 by Animal Defenders International (ADI), which showed him being abused by its trainers.
 A campaign to boycott the movie was formed since the outbreak of the news.
 ADI has also contacted the American Humane Association, urging them to re-evaluate how they assess the use of animals in films and the statements being made which effectively endorse the use of performing animals.
 Animal rights advocates PETA also urged the public to boycott the film.